revk/login/README.md

 - `--no-http-auth` Don't allow HTTP authorization (unsets the header)
 - `--http-auth` Allow HTTP authorization, else if not generally allowed this unsets the header.
 - `--all-file`	Treat all fields as if they were a file post

+## Logged in wrapper

+There are variations of `envcgi` for login handling.
+These are `loggedin` and `logincheck` and used in the same way, e.g. `#!../login/loggedin /bin/csh`

+The `loggedin` tool will not run the script if not logged in, but instead redirect to the configured login page.

+The `logincheck` tool will run the script even if not logged in.

+If logged in then a number of extra environment variables are set.
+You need to avoid these variables in forms you use, obviously, to avoid clashes.
+The way this is usually done is to use lower case for form fields and upper case for any special variables.
+The actual variables set are configurable in the build.
+One variable is the unique user ID from your user table, usually `$USER_ID` which is explicitly *unset* if you are not logged in, and so can be used to check if login worked or not.

+Obviously these also pass any form data as environment variables in the same way as `envcgi`.

 ## Tools